klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 $ ysoserial CommonsCollections7 "cmd /c calc.exe" > ./Serialize/de.ser
 ```

-If you try to open it uing the example JAVA file, of course it won't work, showing a `java.lang.ClassNotFoundException: org.apache.commons.collections.map.LazyMap` exception.
+If you try to open it using the example JAVA file, of course it won't work, showing a `java.lang.ClassNotFoundException: org.apache.commons.collections.map.LazyMap` exception.
 The reason is always the "visibility constraint".
 As this payload uses `CommonsCollections:3.1`, which is not part of standard JAVA SDK, the POP gadgets to build the required chain cannot be found.
-In order to make it working, we should be sure to have this dependency in the application classpath.
+In order to make it work, we should be sure to have this dependency on the application classpath.
 A working example, where the `org.apache.commons-collections:3.1` dependency has been added, can be found [here](./serialization/java/).

-Now that we have a general understanding of the process, let's try to describe the full steps occuring during deserialisation in Java using CommonsCollections.
+Now that we have a general understanding of the process, let's try to describe the full steps occuring during deserialisation in Java using CommonsCollections7.

-Payloads generated with ysoserial share a common structure, which use a Payload Runner using maps to setup the conditions and a transformer to actually build and run the OS command.
+Payloads generated with ysoserial share a common structure, which use a Payload Runner using maps to setup the conditions, and a transformer to actually build and run OS commands.

 Let's take a deep look at CommonsCollections7: